glenn124f/wiki_search/README.md

 Command Line Interface (CLI) for Wikipedia Search.
 Gives the first paragraph on the Wikipedia page.

+Prerequisite:
-Prerequisite : sudo apt-get install erlang-base
+Linux: sudo apt-get install elixir
+OSX: brew install elixir

 To use, clone this repository onto the system